MoyankGiri/AI_Chatbot_for_Efficient_Network_Troubleshooting/README.md

 development of a network-based chatbot.
 This innovative solution aims to streamline the troubleshooting process by providing instant access to relevant information and guidance, thereby enhancing the efficiency and effectiveness of network administrators in maintaining and optimizing network performance.

+### For more details, please refer to the [Project Report](https://github.com/MoyankGiri/AI_Chatbot_for_Efficient_Network_Troubleshooting/blob/main/AI%20Chatbot%20for%20Efficient%20Network%20Troubleshooting.pdf)